 Wilder and his co-writer I.A.L.
-Diamond plunk their madcap story in West Berlin, the world’s hottest hot spot circa 1961.
+Diamond plunk their madcap story down in West Berlin, the world’s hottest hot spot circa 1961.
 Nervy, bossy Berlin Coca-Cola exec C.R.
-MacNamara (James Cagney) wants nothing more than to be appointed director of European operations to finally settle in London, with a bowler and an umbrella.
-But his Atlanta supervisor Hazeltine (Howard St. John) stymies ‘Mac’s’ plans.
-Hazeltine won’t let Mac sell The Pause That Refreshes behind the Iron Curtain, and expects him to host his daughter Scarlett Hazeltine (Pamela Tiffin) on short notice.
+MacNamara (James Cagney) wants nothing more than to be appointed director of European operations so he can finally settle in London, with a bowler hat and an umbrella.
+But the big boss in Atlanta Hazeltine (Howard St. John) stymies ‘Mac’s’ plan to sell The Pause That Refreshes behind the Iron Curtain.
+Worse, he expects Mac to host his daughter Scarlett Hazeltine (Pamela Tiffin) on short notice.
 MacNamara’s vacation is ruined, putting him in hot water with his wife Phyllis (Arlene Francis), who already knows her husband is getting schnitzel on the side with his oversexed assistant Ingeborg (Lilo Pulver).
 But nothing can compare with the catastrophe that ensues when Scarlett announces she’s pregnant — by an East German beatnik named Otto Ludwig Piffl!
 (Horst Buchholz).

 After their home run with the sentimental The Apartment, the very different One, Two, Three sees Wilder and Diamond running in top form.
 The story is a twisted takeoff on an earlier satire about sticky relations between the East and West, 1939’s Ninotchka.
-The Berlin Wall and the Cuban Missile Crisis would not occur to most people to be a likely foundation for a broad comedy, but Wilder forged ahead.
+Most people would not consider the Berlin Wall and the Cuban Missile Crisis to be a likely foundation for a broad comedy, but Wilder forged ahead.
 He was one of the writers of Ninotchka, and greatly admired Ernst Lubitsch’s daring wartime followup To Be Or Not To Be.
 The director had recently proved fearless in a press conference in a visit to the Soviet Union.
-According to the story, a Russian reporter attempted to score political points by praising The Apartment’s vision of a decadent America, where a worker must exploit sex to get ahead.
+According to accounts, a Russian reporter attempted to score political points by praising The Apartment’s vision of a decadent America, where a worker must exploit sex to get ahead.
 Wilder retorted that he agreed entirely: The Apartment could indeed never happen in Moscow — because there’s no such thing as an available apartment!

 Billy Wilder normally didn’t come out with opinions on politics.
 He had participated in the de-Nazification of Germany, and made an excellent, edgy comedy from the experience called A Foreign Affair.
 During the 1950s he mostly stayed away from topical themes, especially after the backlash of his caustic, blacker-than-black film noir Ace in the Hole.